dizialina/educationProject/README.md

 * also a bit about localizing apps, NSDate formatting, NSUserDefaults, Reachability, dispatch_async

 ##The app is just a collection of jokes and currency exchange rates of UAH and RUB
 Inside of app you could just look for fresh currency rates of RUB and UAH to USD and EUR.
 Also you have a heal button to randomize rates and get random joke about it.
 Do not download app from app store, if you have problems with the sense of humor.
 Mostly all jokes are from twitter.
-Author cannot take responsibility for the content
+Author cannot take responsibility for the content.
 Idea of this app was inspired by twitter hashtag #четамухохлов